 Well, here we are continuing along the Via Delarosa, looking for station 9.
 Funny thing is we never found it.
 Station 9 is supposed to be where Jesus falls for the third time, somewhere near the Church of the Holy Sepulchre, which we see next.
 Sorry - I tried to find it!
 I need a tour guide...

+So here we are at the Church of the Holy Sepulchre.
+The last five stations of the Cross are all here.
 Station 10 is where Jesus was stripped of His garments.
 You can hardly see it because of the shadow, but there are stairs on the right side of the courtyard, that lead up to the little chapel with the domed roof..that's the Chapel of the Stripping of Jesus' Garments.
 We couldn't go up there, at least I don't think we were supposed to.
+Just inside the church, you take an immediate right up some steep stone stairs, climbing up Golgatha's hill.
+You can see the rock of the mountain through this glass encasement, which is right next to where it is thought the cross was placed.

 These are the decorations just above the hole carved in the rock where the cross was lifted and placed into.
 Station 11 is where Jesus was nailed to the cross.
 Station 12 is Jesus dying on the cross.